A Theory of Everything is a set of theories explaining the basic laws of the universe.

 It means that the duality only appears in this particular situation where the particle, the wave, and the medium

 The knowledge of the wave-particle duality mechanism is very important because it leads directly to the

 knowledge of matter.

-Indeed, "If we find the nature of medium or waves, we will know, by deduction, the constitution of particles,
+Indeed, "If we find the nature of medium or waves, we will know, by deduction, the nature of particles

-These documents can be downloaded from any of the following websites.
+These documents can be downloaded from any of the above websites.

 Thank you for your attention and enjoy reading these websites.